-We evidently need to describe the spherical wave fronts in spherical polar coordinate system, owing to the spherical symmetry in problems of 3 – dimensional propagation of light waves.
+We obviously need to describe the spherical wave fronts in spherical polar coordinate system, due to the spherical symmetry of problems of 3 – dimensional propagation of light waves.

 Let us recall that the Laplacian in spherical polar coordinate system is given as: